andrewferrier/dotfiles/common/.config/nvim/README.md

 *   Port hard/soft to lua, including introducing a 'bias' concept for new or uncertain files (also use unit testing)
 *   Try to replace bits of vim-unimpaired I use with hydra
 *   Fix why debugstring is not working with repeat
+*   Make MatchParen highlight group more subtle/distinct (maybe use an underline/italic?)